Helsinki Syndrome (TV series): Plot summary

-Two–three months later, Elias hides out in a lakeside cabin.
-Through the long-term debtors network, he organises for Johannes and Santeri to visit.
-He gives a USB-drive containing a video message if he is captured or ill.
-Jarmo and Tapani trail Elias to the cabin.
-Tapani informs Hanna that they are about to capture Elias.
-Armed police break into the cabin, but Elias left an hour earlier.
-Hanna's superiors want to substantiate a recording of the 1992 Koivisto Conclave, where government officials authorise courts to exonerate banks, when they create long-term debtors.
-In exchange for NBI's verification of the recording, Hanna allows Tapani to observe Elias' interview.
-Elias is assisted by twin hackers, Pollux and Castor, who devise a computer virus.
-NBI chief Ortamo orders Jarmo to concentrate on tracking Treasury heist money to long-term debtors' accounts.
-Tapani deduces Elias' location, but Elias escapes again, albeit being scalded.
-Elias, Pollux and Castor introduce the virus into Bank of Finland's computer and siphon off 23 billion €.
-Hanna prints her Conclave article; media speculates on charges.
-After talking with Hanna, Elias surrenders to Jarmo, he is imprisoned and then hospitalised with sepsis.
-Elias' new lawyer Isoniemi believes no bank, court or government official will be prosecuted.
+Three months later Elias is hiding out in a lakeside cabin.
+Through the long-term debtors network he arranges for his sons Johannes and Santeri to visit, giving them a USB drive containing a video message in case he is captured or ill.
+Jarmo and Tapani trail Elias to the cabin and Tapani informs Hanna that they are about to capture Elias.
+Armed police break into the cabin but Elias has left an hour earlier.
+Hanna's superiors want to substantiate a recording of the 1992 Koivisto Conclave, where government officials authorise courts to exonerate banks when they create long-term debtors.
+In exchange for the NBI's verification of the recording, Hanna allows Tapani to see Elias' interview.

+Elias is assisted by twin hackers Pollux and Castor, who devise a computer virus while NBI chief Ortamo orders Jarmo to concentrate on tracking Treasury heist money to long-term debtors' accounts.
+Tapani deduces Elias' location but Elias escapes again, albeit after being scalded.
+Elias, Pollux, and Castor introduce the virus into the Bank of Finland's computer and siphon off €23 billion.
+Hanna prints her Conclave article and the media speculate on charges.
+After talking with Hanna, Elias surrenders to Jarmo and is imprisoned, later being hospitalised with sepsis.
+Elias' new lawyer Isoniemi believes no bank, court, or government official will be prosecuted.